 Bill Gates Getting Divorced

 A sad day for the Gates’ turned out to be a very funny day for the internet.
-After news broke that Bill and Melinda Gates were legally separating, the reaction tweets were just too good.
+After news broke that Bill and Melinda Gates were legally separating after 27 years, the reaction tweets were just too good.

 Matt LeBlanc Is Everyone’s Favorite Irish Uncle

 Irish Twitter had a field day with this screenshot of actor Matt LeBlanc from HBO’s Friends Reunion, unanimously deciding the photo resembled a particular family relative — your favorite Irish uncle.
 “Every Irish family has at least one of those uncles or great uncles — extreme salt-of-the-Earth characters, full of dry wit and just a drop of cynicism.
 Matt looks like a typical Irish uncle in the photos from the reunion from his arms are folded, to his facial expressions,” Twitter user @noclarity74 explained to Buzzfeed News reporter Tanya Chan.
-Essentially, he looks like the well-meaning uncle who’s attempting to understand your perhaps alternative or unconventional lifestyle.
-But he’s trying!
+Essentially, he looks like the well-meaning uncle who’s attempting to understand your unconventional lifestyle.
+He doesn’t get it, but he’s trying!
 And we love him for that.

 The 2021 U.S. East Coast Gas Shortage